s-parker66/finalCapstone/README.md

 #====Login Section====

 '''This code reads usernames and password from the user.txt file to
     allow a user to login.
 '''

-# If no user.txt file, write one with a default account
+#If no user.txt file, write one with a default account
 if not os.path.exists("user.txt"):
     with open("user.txt", "w") as default_file:
         default_file.write("admin;password")

-# Read in user_data
+#Read in user_data
 with open("user.txt", 'r') as user_file:
     user_data = user_file.read().split("\n")

-# Convert to a dictionary
+#Convert to a dictionary
 username_password = {}
 for user in user_data:
     username, password = user.split(';')
-    username_password[username] = password
+    username_password[ 'username'] = password

 logged_in = False
 while not logged_in: